On Dit: History

 One of the paper's first successes was its campaign, in 1936, for a student-elected head of the Adelaide University Union.

 The paper ceased publication in 1941 due to World War II, but resumed again in 1944.

 While the paper charged a low price to its readers in its first decades, it switched to free distribution in the 1960s and remains so to this day, supporting itself with advertising and funds from the AUU.
 In its early years it was an organ of the Student Representative Council, which later became the Students' Association of the University of Adelaide (a body which did not survive voluntary student unionism (VSU), and therefore has since been replaced by the Adelaide University Student Representative Council).
 Today, On Dit is a publication of the Adelaide University Union.

 During the 1950s and 1960s the paper attempted to resemble a professionally designed newspaper.
 This evolved into the Dynasty era during the 1970s and 1980s.
 During the latter period, the paper broke major stories.
 By this time, On Dit had developed a very good reputation both within the state and nationally.
 On Dit was considered an alternative vehicle to attending media schools for budding reporters.
 One problem many editors struggled with was encouraging submissions and news from University of Adelaide campuses other than the North Terrace site.

 In the 1968 March orientation issue, On Dit published an issue largely dedicated to supporting a student demonstration against the gerrymander that benefited the Coalition government, then headed by South Australian politician Thomas Playford.
 That same year saw On Dit publish editorials on the use of torture in Vietnam, and on Australia's treatment of Aboriginals, in keeping with the activism of much of the student press at the time.
+The paper was involved in a vote-rigging scandal involving the Young Liberals and its editor, who had won a surprise victory, Nick Xenophon (a future independent politician).